commercialhaskell/sig-service/README.md

     stack image container

-This will produce 2 new images layed on top of commercialhaskell/sig-service-base:
+This will produce 2 new images layered on top of commercialhaskell/sig-service-base:

     % docker images | grep sig-service